 4. Kite surfing is prohibited when

 a.
 Individuals are less than sixteen (16) years of age and do not know how to swim properly.
-Minors, individuals less than the minimum age requirement, may participate only after the parents/guardians have consented in addition to confirming the minors ability to swim.
+For minors, not less than fourteen (14) years of age, their participation is allowed only through:

 b.
 At beaches categorized as popular and heavily frequented